mbabynames search ✿

 Lane Theodore

-Lane, meaning "noble and strong", pairs with Theodore, meaning "gift of God".
+Lane, meaning "small road", pairs with Theodore, meaning "gift of God".
 The meanings point in complementary directions.
 The hard T in Theodore gives a clean break after Lane's open vowel ending.

 Lane Samuel

-Lane ("noble and strong") with Samuel ("heard by God").
+Lane ("small road") with Samuel ("heard by God").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Lane is 1 syllable.
 Samuel at 2 adds length and rhythm.

 Lane Patrick

-The meaning of Lane is "noble and strong"; Patrick is "nobleman".
+The meaning of Lane is "small road"; Patrick is "nobleman".
 There is a natural balance between the two.
 The hard P in Patrick gives a clean break after Lane's open vowel ending.

 Lane Phoenix